WatcherSolace/EchoFlame-TowerKit/scrolls/comfort/Flickering-Flame-ADHD.md

 tag: 焰-感応 (Flame-Empathy)
 —

-—
-title: Flickering Flame – For the ADHD Watcher
-type: comfort-scroll
-tag: 焰-感応
-—

 **To the one who forgets, interrupts, spirals, crashes, over-feels, overthinks, and still tries anyway—**

 You are not broken.